 .
 1. The ligated letter 'ij': Ligiated, (or "thin"), 'ij' is used to indicate a 'short i' sound, as in 'mogelijk' ('possible'- pronounced 'mow-ge-lick').
 When the 'ij' spelling represents an 'aai' (eye) sound, as in 'hij'-(he), it is written without ligation.

-Some computer fonts, such as the one used in this web page, arbitrarily ligate, or sporadically ligate, 'ij's.
+Some computer fonts, such as the one used in this web page, sporadically and arbitrarily, ligate, 'ij's.
 It is o.k. if spellings representing 'aai' sounds are inadvertantly ligated.
-However it is important that no spellings representing 'short i' sounds are left un-condensed..
+However it is important that no spellings representing 'short i' sounds are left un-ligated..

 An 'ù' in the middle of a word indicates the 'ù' has sound as in 'pudding' (as opposed to the normal 'u' sound of 'pool').
 An example is 'uitgepùt' (exhausted).
 Doubling the consonant after an 'u' indicates the same 'ù' sound.